abdelmaiza/JavaeeSpringBootAngular/README.md

 Executing this command generated an additional file app-routing.module.ts in the src/appfolder

 ng set --global packageManager=yarn </br>

 ng g service service/bike </br>

 ng g component component/home </br>
+This command is generating the component new files.

+The type of Angular form that we're setting up is a reactive form.
+Angular provides two form techniques; one is the reactive form, the other is the template-driven form